 I had decided for myself that if I just could not get any publisher who's a traditional publisher to publish my book, that I would go the self-published route, but I was really pretty determined.
 Like, no, I'm going to keep going, because I really do think traditional publishing was best.

 So, in terms of weight loss, what are you actually trying to create?
-And so, when I think, we’re like, “Well, I want to lose weight or I want to weigh X amount of pounds or I want to fit this size of clothes or whatever.”
-I think that’s just the kind of the first part of it.
+And so, when I think, we're like, “Well, I want to lose weight or I want to weigh X amount of pounds or I want to fit this size of clothes or whatever.”
+I think that's just the first part of it.

 We have to really think more about what it's going to be like to have that.
 How will you be feeling when you're experiencing that?
 What will it be like for you to be around food, to go on vacation, to travel, to go to events?
 That's what you really want.
 You want a certain experience, you want to feel a certain way.
 And I think identifying what that is, is going to be really powerful for you.